sriharivishnu/Nova/README.md

 The interpreter goes through all statements, and executes them.
 Each statement implements an execute() method, which invokes its function.

-## Work in Progress

-- For loops
-- Functions
-- Strings
-- Add built-in functions for common data types

 ## Potential Cool Unique Features to Add:
 - User-defined operations